codebotx/Flutter-test-notessit/README.md

 # training_fitness_videoplayer

-A new Flutter project for storing the lectures for students.
+A new Flutter video player app containing lectures for students of SIT.

 ## Getting Started